The Gift of Thanksgiving Traditions at Milton Hershey School

 An article in the Hershey Weekly urged the Hershey public to attend the program by saying that they “could hardly spend a more pleasing and novel hour than to dedicate it on Thanksgiving eve to these little charges of the founder at his noble benefaction.”
 The presentation featured recitations and songs by the students.

 In the 1930s, 40s, and 50s, a large dinner of roasted duck or turkey was served.
 In a 1934 report from farm home Springdale published in the school publication, we learn that “after giving their digestive systems some real labor by consuming seven ducks as a portion of a most delightful Thanksgiving dinner, the boys of Springdale await the Christmas feast.”
-Though the meal was appreciated, the highlight of the day for many was the annual football game between student farm homes.
+Though the meal was appreciated, the highlight of the day for many was the annual football game between student farm homes to burn off their meals.

 The editorial of the student-produced Spartan publication in 1960 shared a message that, “Today, we have so much more reason to be thankful…the many things provided by our school’s founders.”